 Our policy, which has been implemented in stages over 2017 and 2018, has had no negative impact on our business, and is available for all industry colleagues to adopt.

-Read our Voluntary Policy, and the diaries of our journey in my monthly 22nd Report which features in every edition of Leonard, named to mark the date our policy was implemented.
+Read our Voluntary Policy, and the diaries of our journey in our monthly 22nd Report which features in every edition of Leonard, named to mark the date our policy was implemented.